claire-codes/hugo-blog/content/blog/2018-09-08-template-literals-an-arrays.markdown

 OK, but what if I really really want the square brackets in my resulting string?
 (The problem that inspired this whole blog post: I wanted to write a dynamic GraphQL query that took an array as a field argument).

-Surround the variable interpolation value with square brackets and problem solved:
+Surround the variable interpolation syntax with square brackets and problem solved:

 ```js
 const resultArray = [7,8,9];